hrldcpr/blog/_drafts/spinning-diagrams-with-css.md

 postprocess: _scripts/latex3d.py
 ---

-I wrote a little [math thing]({% post_url 2022-08-08-visual-sum-of-cubes %}) last year, which featured diagrams like this:
+I wrote a little [math thing]({% post_url 2022-08-08-visual-sum-of-cubes %}) last year, which featured equations like this:

 $$
-122201 \\[8ex]
+\sum_{k=1}^n k^3 = 2\Bigg(122201\Bigg) - 12201 \\[6ex]
 $$

-Several people were surprised to learn that these diagrams don't use any JavaScript or animated image formats, just HTML and CSS.
+Several people expressed surprise that the spinning diagrams don't use any JavaScript or animated image formats, just HTML and CSS.
 So I thought I'd explain how it works before I forget.

 ## A spinning cube

-It turns out CSS supports 3d coordinates—so not just horizontal (x) and vertical (y) positions, but also depth (z)!

-So let's build a spinning cube, with a letter at each vertex.
+Let's build a spinning cube, with a letter at each vertex.

 <style>
 .cube1 {